2023 is a new year – a new date on the calendar, for sure, but also a time for mental renewal and reorientation.

 Find creative new products to stock.
 There are thousands of new and trendy funeral products out there.
 People will be looking for them, so if you can keep on hand some competitively-priced memorial tree urns, biodegradable balloons or floating paper lanterns, have a deal with a local printer to print funeral invitations (“shop local!”), etc., your families will see you as an advocate rather than an adversary.
 Also, check out these popular memorial bird feeders, which families love.

 Be open to new possibilities.
 As many consumers are getting more web-savvy, in combination with larger economic trends, many funeral homes are considering alternative revenue streams.
-Perhaps this will mean having list of trusted online retailers you can email to customers, and make up for lower urn and casket sales by arranging for referral commissions with local urn artists and casket makers.
-Team up with food trucks to cater for “life celebration” events, rent out the property as a wedding venue, or build a back porch and gazebo for BBQ memorial receptions in the summer months.
+Team up with food trucks to cater a celebration of life service, rent out the property as a wedding venue, or build a back porch and gazebo for BBQ memorial receptions in the summer months.

 Tips & Ideas for Families and Funeral Consumers